-Residents and organisations in West Lancashire are invited to give their views on the Borough Council’s proposals for savings, efficiencies and increases in income totalling £310,000.
+Residents and organisations in West Lancashire were invited to give their views on the Borough Council’s proposals for savings, efficiencies and increases in income totalling £310,000.

-The closing date is 3 September and the Council will consider the results in October 2017.
+The closing date was 3 September and the responses are now being analysed.
+The Council will consider the results in October 2017.

 The Council faces a budget gap in 2018/19 of around £1.9 million.
 This is due to two main factors: on-going reductions in government funding, and the loss of income from Lancashire County Council due to the ending of the Waste Partnership agreement in 2018.

 Efficiency measures totalling around £445,000 that will not impact on residents have also been identified to help meet the budget gap.
 These include savings and general efficiencies across a range of services, budget streamlining savings, efficiencies from a staff restructuring programme, use of balances to avoid the need to borrow at higher interest rates, and replacing printed refuse collection calendars with an online facility.